maxthraxx/NAI-Profile-Manager/Readme.md

    → [https://novelai.net/image](https://novelai.net/image)

 You’ll see a small 📝 icon in the corner.
 That’s your control center.
+If you dont see the icon, go to **Extensions > Manage Extensions > Enable Developer Mode > then click Details on Tampermonkey > and Enable Allow User Scripts**

 > ⚠️ The script only works on `https://novelai.net/image`